 The scene just got two stops darker.
 This means you need to add two more stops of light into your settings for a correct exposure.

 You could add it using ISO, changing it from 100 to 400 (100 -> 200 -> 400).
 Here, you compromise the resolution and quality of your image.
 A higher ISO brings grain and digital noise.

 Your shutter speed could change two stops from 1/125 to 1/30 (1/125 -> 1/60 -> 1/30).
 In doing this, you will have a high level of camera shake in your image. we can’t change them without compromising the image.

 In this case, we would change the aperture from f/16 to f/8 (f/16 -> f/11 -> f/8).

 Looking for more tips?
 Check out our new post about fast shutter speed next!

-And make sure to check out this cool video before you go!
+And make sure to check out this cool video on the exposure triangle before you go!